weaviate/weaviate-io/developers/weaviate/current/modules/text2vec-transformers.md

 #### Step 3: Tell Weaviate where to find the inference

-Set the Weaviate environment variable `TRANSFORMERS_INFERENCE_API` to where your inference container is running, for example `TRANSFORMERS_INFERENCE_API="http://localhost:8000"`
+Set the Weaviate environment variable `TRANSFORMERS_INFERENCE_API` to identify where your inference container is running, for example: `TRANSFORMERS_INFERENCE_API="http://localhost:8000"`

 You can now use Weaviate normally and all vectorization during import and search time will be done with the selected transformers model.